 Zirconia dental implants are available in 2 main versions, known as one-piece ceramic implants and 2-piece ceramic implants.
 In contrast to titanium metal implants, the mainstream dental implant material which is used by 99% of dentists in the USA are only available as 2-piece dental implants and require several different pieces to install, or surgically place, in the jaw.
 Ceramic implants, especially the one-piece zirconia implant version, has only ONE entire connected part – the implant and abutment together, which has significant benefits over the two-piece titanium design.

 Another type of zirconia implant type is a tissue level implant or a bone level implant.
-While almost all titanium implants are bone level, the majority of ceramic dental implants are tissue level which also has benefits which this article will review and discuss in detail.
+While almost all titanium implants are bone level, the majority of ceramic dental implants are tissue level which also has benefits that the article will review and discuss in detail.

-Lastly, within the 2-piece zirconia implant type, there are various brands and models that have different versions in the type of connection between the implant itself and the second piece, the abutment which will be explored.
+Lastly, within the 2-piece zirconia implant type, some various brands and models have different versions in the type of connection between the implant itself and the second piece, the abutment, which will be exlored below

 - One-Piece Zirconia Implants